-It is recommended that you install the Historian Server on a central dedicated server.
+It is recommended that you install the Historian Server on a central dedicated server, as shown in the Typical Historian System figure.
 Next, install data collectors on each data source, and point them back to the central Historian Server by specifying the appropriate server Computer Name.
 Install a separate data collector for each type of collection interface used in your system.